nguyencatpham/resume/README.md

 ### OnSky - Software Engineer (06/2018-07/2020)

 **OnSky Smart home** (06/2018 - 07/2020)
-- Team size: 5 (leader)
-- Architect, develop, and develop cloud (IaC) for a smart home product deploy on Kubernetes.
+- Lead a group of 5 to architect, develop, and develop cloud (IaC) for a smart home product on AWS and Kubernetes.
 - Technical: Micro-service, MQTT, AWS, Go, NodeJS, Kubernetes.

 **Integrated Google home to OnSky Smarthome** (06/2019 – 10/2019)
-- Team size: 2 (member)
 - A project built on NodeJS and google cloud platform ( actions and firebase) to control all OnSky devices with Vietnamese voice via Smart Speaker Google Home / Mini / Hub for smart home systems, and smart offices.
 - Technical: GCP services, NodeJS, Kubernetes.
 - Responsibility for building a fulfillment service for handling control devices with voice.